MouseBiteLabs/Game-Boy-DMG-Color/DMGC-CPU-01/README.md

 ## Power Supply
 The majority of the crucial power supply circuitry is on the PWR board, but the CPU board still has some portion of power supply interfacing.

+**NOTE: When assembling the DMGC, I *highly* recommend assembling the PWR board and the following components first.
+Then, power on the console with batteries or external supply *without any other devices on the CPU board* to make sure the PWR board is assembled correctly.
+Check with a multimeter or oscilloscope to make sure the 5 V and 3.3 V supplies are correct and steadily providing the correct voltage.
+If there is an error in assembly on the PWR board, the voltage could be too high and damage parts -- like the CPU!**

 ![image](https://user-images.githubusercontent.com/97127539/179893945-078252b8-437a-4313-877e-8917228ab814.png)

 *I know the symbols for the fuses and filters are incorrect.
 I needed an 0603 package for the board and was too lazy to assign the parts the correct symbols.
 But I guess technically… they are all resistors in some form.*